I have finally gotten around to decorating the foyer for Christmas!

-An old stone birdbath, that I have used all over the house with different displays, was perfect to elevate a special piece.
+An old stone birdbath that I have used all over the house with different displays, was ideal to elevate a special piece.

 I filled the bowl with fresh greenery (check with your local home and garden center, they will give you the trimmings from the Christmas trees on their lot), and then nestled in the center a sweet antique Infant Jesus statue in a wooden manger.